 In 1972, Roberts youngest son Alan returned home to the family farm after graduation from Michigan State University.
 Soon after he married his wife Phyllis (Dershem), became partner in the farm, and began raising a family of four children; Suzzette (Ed Pross), Ben (Stephenie), Becki (Mike Keenan), and Dana.
 In 1988 Robert retired, handing the reigns over to Alan and Phyllis who continued to grow and expand MSF through innovative partnerships and practices.
 One of those innovative partnerships came from a new rye variety that was released from the Michigan Agricultural Experiment Station in 1975.
 Alan successfully secured the patent and MSF became the exclusive grower of certified Wheeler Rye, which he has since built a successful market both domestic and internationally.

-After graduation from Michigan State University in 1998, Alan and Phyllis were joined by their son Ben as a partner.
-Soon after, it was decided it was time to add another crop into rotation and in 1999 MSF invested into the sugar industry, growing beets for (then) Monitor Sugar.
+But Alan & Phyllis’s proudest accomplishment is the involvement of their family in the farming operation.
+In 1998, shortly after graduating from MSU, their son Ben joined the operation.
+6th generation on the families ground, and 4th generation in seed, Ben brought new ideas to the farm as well as the need to add another crop into rotation.
+In 1999 MSF invested into the sugar industry, growing beets for (then) Monitor Sugar.
 Partnering with neighboring farms, MSF managed nearly 700 acres of sugar beets.
 Then in 2004 MSF developed another innovative partnership with Monitor Sugar, in an agreement that MSF would purchase a Euro Maus from ROPA North America and do custom loading for beet farmers throughout the region.
 The first agreement of its kind, MSF continued this partnership for 10 years adding to the its steady growth and success in the sugar industry.
 And though MSF left the sugar industry in 2015 to refocus on seeds, its time spent was both successful and profitable.

 2010 Ben's wife Stephenie joined them in operation and they look forward to continuing the family farming tradition begun over 150 years ago with James Moore.